satoruisaka/my-research-assistant/README.md

 Version 2: November 10, 2025

-**My Research Assistant (MRA)** is a private, local document search and Q&A system powered by a local LLM.
-It was built to solve a personal challenge: accessing and understanding over 1,000 academic PDFs accumulated over years of research.
-MRA enables conversational search and question-answering over a large corpus without using external services or sending data to the cloud.
+**My Research Assistant (MRA)** is a private document search and Q&A system using a local LLM.
+MRA runs entirely on a local machine: no cloud, no cost, no Internet required.
+This solves my problem of accessing and activating over 1,000 documents sitting idle in my computers at home.
+With MRA, I'm now re-discovering ideas hidden in those old articles.
 As of Version 2, MRA is a CLI (command line interface) application, running on Linux OS.

 ## Features